plettich/privacyidea/README.rst

 Overview
 ========

-privacyIDEA runs as an additional service in your network and you can connect different applications to privacyIDEA.
+privacyIDEA runs as an aditional service in your network and you can connect different applications to privacyIDEA.

 .. image:: https://privacyidea.org/wp-content/uploads/2017/privacyIDEA-Integration.png